Lounek09/Cyberia/README.md

    sudo systemctl start cyberia
    ```

+9. **First-time Launch:**
+   If this is your first time launching the application, you need to generate the JSON data used by the API.
+You can either wait for the automatic Lang check to occur or manually trigger it using the `/langs check` command in Discord.
+After the check is complete, use the `/langs parse` command to parse the data to JSON.
+Finally, either restart the application or use the `/reload` command to hot reload the data.

 ## Configuration

 Below are the detailed descriptions of each variable of the [configuration](/Cyberia/appsettings.sample.json) of the App :